Variable Pension Benefit Member? Your member statement is now available in your online account.

 To apply, complete the Application for Lifetime Pension form and Spousal Waiver form (if applicable).
 Return the form(s) to PEPP along with any certificates and Canada Revenue Agency (CRA) forms required.
 The Comments and Instructions section of the application form has a complete list of the required documents and certificates.

-We encourage you to meet with one of our Retirement Information Consultants (RICs) or use our Lifetime Pension calculator to help choose the best combination for you.
+We encourage you to meet with a member of our Financial Planning Team or use our Lifetime Pension calculator to help choose the best combination for you.